Characters of the Devil May Cry series: Cavaliere

 Cavaliere Angelo is an artificial demon designed to be an upgrade of the original Nelo Angelo, and thus given wings, two ridged horns, a metallic armor, a giant sword, and an elder Geryon as steed.
 As the first attempts to create Cavaliere failed, Trish was captured and used as the core of the new demon, thus creating a functional and powerful demon.
 Cavaliere first came across V, showing his disdain to both humans and descendants of Sparda, and as V and his familiars were able to defeat him and kill his Geryon, Cavaliere retreated from battle.
 Cavaliere later ambushed Dante, who was his primary target under Urizen's orders, throwing a motorbike to him like Trish did during their first encounter, so Dante was able to recognize his friend inside the demon, and proceeded to kill him and liberate Trish from within Cavaliere.
 Cavaliere is voiced by Jamison Boaz in Devil May Cry 5 and by Jason Marnocha in the Netflix series.

 Cerberus

 Cerberus is a three-headed hellhound and the first gatekeeper of Temen-ni-gru.
 He sealed the entrance of the tower with his powers over ice, and once Dante approached to enter the tower, he first demanded that he left, attacking only when Dante mocked him.
 Despite being a demon, he was honorable, and willingly relinquished his soul to Dante due to his superior power.
 The progenitor and most powerful of all Cerberuses was the guardian of the fruits of the Qilpoth Tree, tasked by Urizen to both guard it and use his freezing powers to control the heat in the tree's blood vessels and stimulate its growth.
 However, this King Cerberus was also defeated by a now-adult Dante.
 Cerberus is voiced by Larry Leong in Devil May Cry 3.

+Chi

+Chi is an antagonist of the Netflix series, Devil May Cry.
+She is an artificial demon created, along with many clones, by the corrupt businessman Arius von Enhenberg as his right-hand woman and the commander of the Secretaries.
+Due to her demon physiology, Chi and her "sisters" are capable of transforming into a harpy-like demon.
+She is voiced by Ingrid Hunnigan.